-Art collective Kyzyl Tractor was established in the early 1990’s by Vitaliy Simakov, a college professor and member of the spatial-structural composition school.
+Art collective Kyzyl Tractor was established in the early 1990s by Vitaliy Simakov, a college professor and member of the spatial-structural composition school.
 Kyzyl Tractor has successfully developed its characteristic line of research on the mutual influence of traditional values of culture and civilization.
-The art group's practices are characterized as distinctive, original, authentic and what is more important influential not only in the local context but in a wider global processes that the art history goes through in the modern society.
+The art group's practices are characterized as distinctive, original, authentic, and what is more important influential not only in the local context but in wider global processes that the art history goes through in modern society.

 Written by Leeza Ahmady as a preamble for the curatorial statement of Thinking Collections: Telling Tales.